jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01b.md

 Toil and trouble are not objective.

-Person A who has no interest learning how to play the guitar (who we shall call 'Guitar Hater') might 'toil' a lot if forced to learn guitar, compared to Person B ('Guitar Lover') who naturally likes it.
-Therefore, the 'high toil' or suffering of Guitar Hater in learning guitar is consistently high always and everywhere he is.
-Likewise, the low toil or suffering of Guitar Lover in learning guitar is consistently low always and anywhere he is.
+- Person A (aka 'Guitar Hater') has no interest in playing the guitar.
+He might 'toil' a lot if forced to learn the guitar.
+- Person B (aka 'Guitar Lover') naturally loves guitars.

+Therefore, the 'high toil' or suffering of Guitar Hater in playing the guitar is consistently high always and everywhere he is.
+Likewise, the low toil or suffering of Guitar Lover in playing the guitar is consistently low always and anywhere he is.

 This is evident in Smith's maxim: